MK8J/semiconductorDefects/README.md

           been estimated from the position of the defect level. e.g. if higher than the intrinsic level, it is assume the majority carrier was electrons.
       params:
-        Ed: Ev+0.41 # units of Ev
+        Ed_a: Ev+0.41 # units of Ev
         dEd: 0.01 # units of Ev
         sigma_e: 1e-15 * exp(-3/kT) # units of cm^2

-The initial value Graff1995\_1, is the author year notation commonly used for publications.
+The initial value graff1995\_1, is the author year notation commonly used for publications.
 The \_1 indicates that in the same publication two values were published for this impurity.
-If there author year notation is not unique the second name is appended with a letter rather than a number, e.g. Graff1995\_a.
+If there author year notation is not unique the second name is appended with a letter rather than a number, e.g. graff1995\_a.

 #### title